The Cyrillic script and the language of Serbs in Croatia

 - Designing and creating educational policies, programs, and teaching materials, based on most recent scientific and expert knowledge

-Along with work on promoting minority and mainstream education, the Program of Education is also focused on contribution to experimental programs and innovations in education.
-Among other things, the SNV took an active part in the project Intercultural School Danube in Vukovar, which was initiated by the Croatian Ministry of Science and Education.
-In this project, the SNV contributed to creating a concept and producing curriculum of humanities and social sciences, with an emphasis on intercultural language teaching.
+Along with work on promoting minority and mainstream education, the Education department is also focused on making a contribution to experimental programs and innovations in education.
+Among other things, the SNV took an active role in the project Intercultural School Danube in Vukovar, which was initiated by the Croatian Ministry of Science and Education.
+In this project, the SNV contributed to creating a concept and producing the curriculum of humanities and social sciences, with an emphasis on intercultural language teaching.

 Contact in Education